colonelwatch/colonelwatch.github.io/_posts/2023-05-26-rplidar_motion.md

 ---
 layout: post
 title: Detecting motion in RPLIDAR data using optical flow
-excerpt: "Over a week, I happened to hack together an interesting procedure that ended up being an important part of the senior capstone project I was contributing to.
-The objective of this procedure: if it moves, detect it!
-The sensor involved here is the RPLIDAR, a low-cost \"laser range scanner\" that yields distances from itself at all angles.
-The principle behind the procedure is \"optical flow\", a whole class of techniques for inferring the velocity of an object in a video by looking from frame to frame.
-The specific technique I used is a classic called the \"Lucas-Kanade method\".
-It turned out that the same reasoning that constructs it (and optical flow more generally) also works with the data taken from the RPLIDAR."
 tags: [interpolation, low-pass filters, finite differences, optical flow, the Lucas-Kanade method]
 ---